stratx21/LactoseIntolerant/Actual/LactoseIntolerant/src/lactoseintolerant/README.txt

 The game was created by the Wizard Council using NetBeans IDE 8.1 on Windows:

-Josh - Team Lead, Ethan Dickey - Documentation, Gabe - Presentation, Sawyer - Graphics and Sound.
+Josh Holland - Team Lead, Ethan Dickey - Documentation, Gabe Peterson - Presentation, Sawyer Hill - Graphics and Sound.